IntroductionKoi carp contribute to poor water quality and are a serious problem in both Australia and New Zealand.

 - Noxious fish

 It is an offence to sell, breed or distribute any Unwanted Organism under Sections 52 and 53 of the Biosecurity Act 1993.
+Moving live koi carp is also an offence.
 Penalties include a fine of up to $100,000 and/or imprisonment up to 5 years (Section 157 (1)).

 People who possess, control, rear, raise, hatch or consign Noxious Fish without authority are liable for a fine of $5,000 under the Freshwater Fisheries Regulations 1983.